10. Derivatives and Tangent Lines

 c.
 Derivative as a Function

-2. Slope, Increasing and Decreasing
+2. Sloe, Increasing and Decreasing

 All the Applications of Derivatives at a Point, can now be done using functions.
 And there are several additional applications, like acceleration and jerk on the next page.